unccd/Prais4-reporting-manual/SO1.md

 [^7]: Article 1 of the United Nations Convention to Combat Desertification.

-Using the three indicators SO 1-1, SO 1-2 and SO 1-3 (hereinafter referred to as subindicators), UNCCD reporting will estimate the proportion of land that is degraded over total land area, which is also SDG indicator 15.3.1 and the only indicator used to track progress towards target 15.3: ‘By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land-degradation neutral world’.
+Using the three indicators SO 1-1, SO 1-2 and SO 1-3 (hereinafter referred to as sub-indicators), UNCCD reporting will estimate the proportion of land that is degraded over total land area, which is also SDG indicator 15.3.1 and the only indicator used to track progress towards target 15.3: ‘By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land-degradation neutral world’.
 In line with decision 15/COP.13, the estimates of SDG indicator 15.3.1 contained in national reports will be submitted by the secretariat, in its capacity as the custodian agency for this indicator, to the United Nations Statistics Division for publication in the SDG Report and Global Database.

 Knowing the extent and location of degraded land is instrumental to achieving land degradation neutrality (LDN) at national level and supporting Parties in setting national voluntary targets.